SuryaSwift/espn-to-excel/README.md

 # espn-to-excel

-Converts ESPN game stats into an excel file
+The espn_game_log_to_excel method converts an inputted url link into an excel file containing the data player game data from the given url.